 Tail tagging is a method to communicate ingress and egress port information between the host processor and the switch.
-It us useful for spanning tree protocol, IGMP/MLD snooping, IEEE 1588, and other applications.
+It is useful for spanning tree protocol, IGMP/MLD snooping, and other applications.
 As shown in Figure 4-5, the tail tag is inserted at the end of the packet, between the payload and the 4-byte CRC / FCS.